zovelsanj/Particle_physics_background/README.md

 Documentation of theoretical background for particle physics including linear and **abstract algebra** with topology theory.

 # Compiling Documentation
 The documentation is done completely using LaTeX, so you will require a pdfLaTeX compiler.
-For that you can either use [overleaf](https://www.overleaf.com/) or [TeXstudio](https://www.texstudio.org/#download) or [Visual Studio Code](https://code.visualstudio.com/) or any other platform supporting pdfLaTeX compiler.
+For that you can use [overleaf](https://www.overleaf.com/), [TeXstudio](https://www.texstudio.org/#download), [Visual Studio Code](https://code.visualstudio.com/), or any other platform supporting pdfLaTeX compiler.
 For manual set up in Linux follow these steps:

 ## Dependencies
 If you want to build the documentation manually selecting the compiler then install the dependencies as: